 Top 5 Durian Farms in Johur

 A good number of people of South East Asia regards Durian as the ‘King of Fruits’.
-The fruit is unique due to the large size it has (it can grow to become as large as 30 centimeters long and about 15 centimeters in diameter), the shape range from round to oblong.
-The color of the flesh moves from pale yellow to red, depending on the species it belongs to, while its husk could either be green or brown.
-The average of the fruit also lie between one kilogram and three kilogra.
+The fruit is unique due to the large size it has (it can grow to become as large as 30 centimetres long and about 15 centimetres in diameter), the shape range from round to oblong.
+The colour of the flesh moves from pale yellow to red, depending on the species it belongs to, while its husk could either be green or brown.
+The average of the fruit also lie between one kilogram and three kilograms.
 The Durian fruit also have a thorn covered rind with a strong odor.

 These fruits are planted and harvested just like other fruits in farms.
 And one major city for growing Durians is Johor.
 The top 5 major farms that deal in Durian are:

 Desaru Fruit Farm is established on over 100 acres of land and it offers it’s guests an excellent time as they learn about the tropical fruits of the country.
 The fruit farm is filled with more than 10 species of plants, more than 100 varieties of tropical fruits, such as Durian, koi fish pond, a petting zoo and loads of other attractions that provides guests on the farm an excellent and interesting experience.
 The agricultural activities of the farm are usually carried out carefully and in good manners which makes sure that the fruits are of high quality.

 Desaru Fruit Farm has gained quite a number of awards in different sectors such as the “Best Agro- Tourism site” of Malaysia in 2006.
 In 2010, the Malaysia Tourism Awards for “Innovative Tourism Attraction – Agro Tourism Conservation” was awarded to the Farm.